TomBeadie/Rock-Paper-Scissors/README.md

 ----
 [Play]()

-Fastest and fairest way to decide who get's the last slice of pizza.🍕
+Fastest and most fair way to decide who get's the last slice of pizza.🍕

 # Wireframes and Planning
 ----